-3. Continue to strengthen relations with the national government to secure financial support for the 2018 budget, especially to offset the continued funding of the \$2.8 million decrement of JEMCO funding which is critical to the institution's ability to fully carry out the Integrated Educational Master Plan and to meet ACCJC Standards for Accreditation.
+3. Continue to strengthen relations with the national government to secure financial support for the budget, especially to offset the continued funding of the \$2.8 million decrement of JEMCO funding which is critical to the institution's ability to fully carry out the Integrated Educational Master Plan and to meet ACCJC Standards for Accreditation.

 Completed.
-We are now preparing to seek the same level of support for the FY2019 budget/plan.
+We are seeking the same level of support for the FY 2020 budget/plan.

-4. Prioritize the next phase of the National Infrastructure Development Plan (IDP) focusing on construction for the Chu'uk Campus, capitalizing on the \$3 million provided by Chuuk State leadership should assist in facilitating the development and implementation of the campus facility plan.
+4. Prioritize the next phase of the National Infrastructure Development Plan (IDP) focusing on construction for the Chu'uk Campus; capitalizing on the \$3 million provided by Chu'uk State leadership should assist in facilitating the development and implementation of the campus facility plan.